 Many large-scale projects such as shopping malls and residential neighborhoods with hundreds of homes have broad environmental, traffic, neighborhood identity, and other regional concerns.
 Often, large-scale developments can affect multiple towns or even multiple counties.

-Large-scale development projects in Florida used to be regulated by Development of Regional Impact (DRI) laws.
+Large-scale development projects in Florida used to be regulated by the Development of Regional Impact (DRI) laws.
 In 2015, Florida changed the regulations for large-scale developments.
-Today, “state coordinated review” process governs large-scale development.
+Today, the “state coordinated review” process governs large-scale development.

 Land Use Development Agreements

 Development agreements are contracts between the property owner (for most purposes, the developer) and the county, city, or local jurisdiction where the property is located.
 The agreement should cover most, if not all, of the following issues:

 - The conditions for the development of the land and property

 - Assuredness that there won’t be further zoning law changes that could affect the development project.
 In other words, the developer wants assurances that zoning rights have vested.

 - The need for the developer to provide public open spaces, infrastructure improvements, and other public benefits.
 Often, the developer agrees to finance some of these benefits.